ProjectIxian/Ixian-Miner/README.md

 # Ixian-Miner
-Mining software for the Ixian cryptocurrency
+CPU mining software for the Ixian cryptocurrency with support for pools.

 ## Development branches